TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/asc-hdinsight-denyoutbound.md

     productPesIds="15078"
     cloudEnvironments="public"
 />
+# HDInsight cluster contains deny outbound rule within Network Security Group

-# We ran diagnostics on your resource and found the following issue
+## We ran diagnostics on your resource and found the following issue

 We determined that the network security group associated with the HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName--> have the following network security group rules that would deny outbound access from the cluster. <!--$Details-->[Details]<!--/$Details-->

 ## **Recommended Steps**

-* Restricting outbound access is not supported, please remove or update the following rules to allow outbound access from the HDInsight cluster.
+* Restricting outbound access is not supported.
+Please remove or update the following rules to allow outbound access from the HDInsight cluster.

 ## **Recommended Documents**